iExecBlockchainComputing/documentation-tools/overview/helloWorld/1-overview.md

   <p>By merging <span class="highlight">blockchain technology</span> with <span class="highlight">confidential computing</span>, we've pioneered <span class="highlight">DeCC</span> (Decentralized Confidential Computing) to take <span class="highlight">privacy</span> and <span class="highlight">security</span> to the next level in <span class="highlight">Web3</span> ecosystems.</p>
 </div>

-### 🤝 How they work together (explained to your grandma)
+### 🤝 Why we talk about privacy (explained to your grandma)

-Think of it like a secure room with a special notebook:
+Imagine a secure room (called a TEE Where confidential computing happens) where all activities remain completely safe and private, like a bank vault for data.

-- Your protected data can only be "opened" inside this room
-- Only approved iExec Apps can enter the room
+The protect data you you created with DataProtector can only be accessed inside this secure room.
+Only approved iExec Apps can enter and work with your data there.

-- Everything that happens inside stays private
-- You control who gets access with rules written in an immutable notebook
+You stay in control writing rules in an immutable notebook that determine who can access your data and when. your data and when.

 ## 🔍 Building your first privacy-preserving dApp